himakio/studies/README.md

 * **How is it free ?**

-> The Barchart Market Data Solutions API used by me gives me 2500 free API calls per day which means even if the webpage is run for 24     hours, I can refresh the page every 34 s
+> The Barchart Market Data Solutions API used by me gives me 2500 free API calls per day which means even if the webpage is run for 24     hours, I can refresh the page every 34 seconds, making